19hours/sg-statutes/Acts/Stamp Duties Act.md

 ### Relief from ad valorem stamp duty for acquisition of shares of companies

-15A\.—(1) Subject to the provisions of this section and the prescribed conditions being fulfilled, ad valorem stamp duty under Article 3(c) in the First Schedule shall not be chargeable on any instrument executed during the period from 1st April 2010 to 31st March 2015 (both dates inclusive) for the purposes of or in connection with a qualifying acquisition of ordinary shares in a company (referred to in this section as the target company) by a Singapore company (referred to in this section as the acquiring company) or a subsidiary of the Singapore company that satisfies subsection (2) (referred to in this section as the acquiring subsidiary).
+15A\.—(1) Subject to the provisions of this section and the prescribed conditions being fulfilled, ad valorem stamp duty under Article 3(c) in the First Schedule shall not be chargeable on any instrument executed during the period from 1st April 2010 to 31st March 2020 (both dates inclusive) for the purposes of or in connection with a qualifying acquisition of ordinary shares in a company (referred to in this section as the target company) by a Singapore company (referred to in this section as the acquiring company) or a subsidiary of the Singapore company that satisfies subsection (2) (referred to in this section as the acquiring subsidiary).

+[Act 2 of 2016 wef 01/04/2015]

 (2) For the purposes of subsection (1), the acquiring subsidiary —